Simulator & Debugger

 Interactive Controls

-The simulator provides real-time control of POT0, POT1, and POT2 via sliders in the UI.
+The debugger provides real-time control of POT0, POT1, and POT2 via sliders in the UI.
 You can also toggle the Bypass state to compare your processed signal with the dry input, ensuring your effect behaves correctly across its full parameter range.

-How to Use
+How to Use the Debugger

 1. Open a block diagram (.spndiagram) or assembly file (.spn).

 3. The VS Code debug view will open and the program will be stopped on the first instruction.
-The “FV-1 Audio Monitor” panel provides access to the oscilloscope, memory map, and other visualizations.

 Click the panel to enable audio monitoring and visualizations…